simionrobert/Token-Manager/README.md

 **How to import in Visual Studio**
-1. On the git page click **Clone or Download** > Open in visual studio
+1. On the git page click **Clone or Download** > Open in visual studio.
-2. In visual studio click Clone button
+2. In visual studio click Clone button.
-3. In Solution Explorer double click TokenManager.sln
+3. In Solution Explorer double click TokenManager.sln or you can click on the .sln file direcly in the same window.
 4. From now on you can sync with the origin/master when you like.